sunilsankar/flask-restapi-postgres/README.md

 ```
 Now we can deploy the restapi service
 ### Step1
-First we need to deploy metallb since minikube we need to do a tunnel to validate LoadBalancer setup .This solves the issue when we deploy kubernetes in inhouse setup.
-For details [Metallb](https://metallb.universe.tf/).
+First we need to deploy metallb since minikube we need to do a tunnel to validate LoadBalancer setup .Metallb solves the issue with LoadBalancer  when we deploy kubernetes inhouse .
+For details on [Metallb](https://metallb.universe.tf/).

 Deploy metallb service
 ```